subraatakumar/subraatakumar/README.md

 • As well as worked on self startup, has interest in modern app development and SOLID design.
 • having strong data structure ability

-Interested to work as a fulltime Remote JavaScript/ React developer.
+Open to work as a fulltime Remote JavaScript/ React developer.

 When I'm not developing software or teaching, I'm either watching sci-fi movies.